ALShum/ALShum.github.io/about.md

 [List of books](http://amzn.com/w/2J5XOKS2XTJT7) that are on my list to read eventually.

 ### Contact
 Email is the best way to contact me:

 alex -AT- ALShum.com

-ashum -AT- iastate.edu